-- 1. Educational information that is made available to CMS staff regarding the prevention and management of allergic reactions to food. - 2.
-Information regarding the prevention and management of allergic reactions to food shall be made available to CMS students and their parents through the Parent-Student Handbook and by other means, such as principal newsletters and Parent Teacher Student Association communications.
+- Educational information that is made available to CMS staff regarding the prevention and management of allergic reactions to food. - 2.
+Information regarding the prevention and management of allergic reactions to food shall be made available to CMS students and their parents through the Parent-Student Handbook and by other means, such as principal newsletters and Parent Teacher Student Association communications. - 3.
+The district makes all reasonable efforts to no longer purchase or use products containing peanuts for the preparation of food in school cafeterias.
+Further, the district makes its best efforts to purchase only products prepared in peanut-free environments for use in preparing food in school cafeterias. - Principals prohibit the sale of peanut products in vending machines in schools.